Asia gold appetite remains tepid, premiums droop

 Tracking the recovery, gold prices in India have risen 8 percent from July’s four-year lows.

 “Retail customers have seen gold trading below 25,000 rupees (per 10 grams) last month.
 Now prices are above 26,000 rupees.
-So these customers are waiting for a correction,” said a jeweller based in Ahmedabad.
+So these customers are waiting for a correction,” said a jeweler based in the western Indian city of Ahmedabad.

 India holds a two-day international gold conference in the western state of Goa starting on Friday.